16 May How to Choose Exterior Paint Colors for Your Home

 Summer is in full swing, and with that comes family vacations, road trips, afternoons in the great outdoors, and collecting sand that will never fully come out of the bottom of the car.
 In the painting world, it’s our busiest time of year for a reason – it’s the perfect time to repaint your exterior.
 But when it comes to choosing an exterior color, things can get pretty overwhelming.
 This year, there have been some revolutionary changes in the realm of exterior design, and we’re hoping they’ll make your color choosing process a little more freeing.

 At the beginning of every year, paint manufacturers pull together their resources to produce a color forecast for the upcoming year.
 Within this forecast are generally 3-6 palettes of colors that the company predicts will be used by painting contractors and homeowners that year.
-Most companies have two sections of their forecasts: One for interior, one for exterior.
+Most companies have two sections of their forecasts: One for interior, one for the exterior.

-A rather common theme in many of this year’s color forecasts is that neutrals are being replaced by the slightly more subtle color hues.
+A rather common theme in many of this year’s color forecasts is that neutrals are being replaced by slightly more subtle color hues.
 In the past, homeowners have tended toward sticking with safe colors such as blue, taupe, and white, but are now finding a little more boldness in these still classic colors.
 These ideas are reflected well in the color forecasts and palettes of two of the world’s biggest paint manufacturers, Sherwin Williams and Benjamin Moore.

 An important thing to remember when choosing your exterior colors: you are making a lasting statement.
 With that in mind, you’ll want to go with a color scheme that is classic in design, will last through years of weather, and is true to your personality and color preferences.